Irenee123/MenstrualHealth_Chatbot/README.md

 ## 🔒 Privacy & Safety

-- **Local Processing**: All responses generated locally
 - **No Data Storage**: User queries are not stored or logged
 - **Domain-Specific**: Only responds to menstrual health related questions
-- **Medical Disclaimer**: Information provided is educational, not medical advice
+- **Medical Disclaimer**: Information provided is educational not medical advice

 ## 🤝 Contributing

 This project demonstrates fine-tuning transformer models for domain-specific chatbots.
-For educational purposes only.
+For educational purposes.